 Pound assumed the worst case despite the evidence, and that night issued three orders directly to the convoy between 2111 and 2133 on the evening 4 July 1942.
 The first stripped the convoy of its cruisers and destroyers, who proceeded to rendezvous with the battleships for the expected fight with Tirpitz.
 The second ordered the convoy to disperse its formation, a precaution against surface attack.
-The third, and fatal, order to actually scatter the convoy, and for the merchantmen make their way to Archangelsk independently.
-This order was almost always given by a convoy commander after the escorts are overwhelmed by continuous attack.
+The third, and fatal, order was to actually scatter the convoy, and for the merchantmen make their way to Archangelsk independently.
+This order was almost always given by a convoy commander after the escorts were overwhelmed by continuous attack, and never by a commander not on the scene.
 On 4 July, the Luftwaffe and U boat contacts were numerous, but were handled well, and no enemy surface ships were sighted, much less the Tirpitz.
-The order to scatter made the individual merchant ships easy prey for bombers and U boats, and was a death sentence for PQ-17.
+The order to scatter made the individual merchant ships easy prey for bombers and U boats.
+The order to scatter issued by Pound was a death sentence for PQ-17.

-In the perpetual sunlight of the Arctic summer, unbelieving U boat captains and bomber pilots watched with unimagined glee as the convoy broke apart before their very eyes.
+In the perpetual sunlight of the Arctic summer, unbelieving U boat captains and bomber pilots watched with unimaginable glee as the convoy broke apart before their very eyes.
+There was no possible way for the escorts to protect the isolated and vulnerable merchantmen.
 Ten merchantmen were sunk the next day, five by torpedoes and five by bombs.
-Five more the day after.
+Five more were sunk the day after.
 Destroyer captains shamefully listened to the death cries of their burning and sinking charges, as they uselessly prowled the seas looking for the Tirpitz.
 In defiance of Pound’s order, several junior captains of minesweepers and corvettes herded merchantmen together for protection, but it was not enough and the convoy still had 600 miles to sail to reach the Soviet port.
 Several ship crews got creative and painted themselves white with paint intended for Soviet tank camouflage and hid among the ice.
 One captain loaded the Sherman tanks on his deck with ammunition from another ship and turned his ship into a massive anti-aircraft platform.

 For the next week, eleven U boats and three squadrons of Luftwaffe bombers savaged the isolated merchantmen in the freezing waters of the Arctic Ocean.
 It would be another week after that for the remainder to reach port, after notification from British intelligence that it was safe to leave hiding.
 Only eleven merchantmen of the original 34 made it to Archangelsk, at the cost of just five German planes.
 There was such confusion in the North Atlantic that it would take the Admiralty another week just to ascertain the final results.